Sarmkadan/dotnet-saga-orchestrator/docs/faq.md

 ### Can steps run in parallel?

 The current implementation executes steps sequentially.
-Parallel execution with dependency resolution is planned for Phase 5.
+Parallel execution with dependency resolution is on the roadmap.

 ### How do I pass data between steps?